London Court Rules Julian Assange Should Be Extradited to the U.S.

-A London court has ruled that Julian Assange can be extradited to face espionage charges—and a potentially lengthy prison sentence—in the U.S.
+London High Court has ruled that Julian Assange should be extradited to face espionage charges—and a potentially lengthy prison sentence—in the U.S.

 Assange’s fiancée Stella Moris said the High Court decision was a “grave miscarriage of justice.”